 The COPS Office considers accountability for Recovery Act funds a critical aspect of program management.
-The Office intends to include a measure, commensurate with each staff member's Recovery Act responsibilities, in employee performance plans.
-The COPS Office will evaluate employee performance based on taxpayer value, accountability for achievement of Recovery Act and program-specific objectives, and organizational results.
+The COPS Office measured staff performance, commensurate with each staff member's Recovery Act responsibilities, in employee performance plans for the period of April 1, 2009 through March 31, 2010.
+The COPS Office evaluated employee performance based on accountability for achievement of Recovery Act and program-specific objectives, and organizational results.

 The COPS Office has taken steps to mitigate the additional risks attributed to its increased workload by reviewing and enhancing, where necessary, its business process controls covering Recovery Act funding.
-In addition, as part of its ongoing risk management process, the COPS Office intends to successfully manage increased responsibilities related to grants oversight and monitoring by coordinating with and leveraging the efforts of other Departmental internal review and oversight organizations.
+In addition, as part of its ongoing risk management process, the COPS Office has managed the increased responsibilities related to grants oversight and monitoring by coordinating with and leveraging the efforts of other Departmental internal review and oversight organizations.